mohsaied/mohsaied.github.io/_pages/about.md

 My research group is investigating how best to build the next generation of machine-learning-centric computer systems.
-We study methods to co-design and co-optimize neural networks and the hardware on which they run, with a special interest in reconfigurable computing using devices like FPGAs.
+We study methods to co-design and co-optimize neural networks and the hardware on which they run, with a special interest in reconfigurable computing.
 Our goal is to enable efficient deep learning in both mobile devices and datacenters.
 Our current research projects include:
-- New programmable hardware architectures based on FPGAs.
+- End-to-end efficiency for large language Models (LLMs).
 - Automated machine learning (AutoML) and neural network compression.
-- Pre- and post-processing in machine learning systems.
+- New hardware architectures for machine learning.
-- Near-sensor machine learning for mobile devices.
+- Programmable hardware architectures based on FPGAs.